 Professor Crowl is a member of the AICHE Loss Prevention Committee, and past chair of the AICHE Loss Prevention Symposium.
 He is past President of the Safety and Health Division of AICHE.
 He serves on several AICHE/CCPS committees, including the Undergraduate Education Committee and the Technical Steering Committee.

 In 1990 Professor Crowl received the Bill Doyle award from the American Institute of Chemical Engineers, in 1992 he received the Chemical Engineer of the Year Award from the Detroit Local Section of the AICHE, in 1994 he received the Chemical Health and Safety Award from the American Chemical Society, in 1998 he received the Catalyst Award from the Chemical Manufacturers’ Association, in 1999 he received the Safety and Health in Chemical Engineering Education Award of Excellence from the Joint Council for Health, Safety, and Environmental Education of Professionals, in 2002 he received the Walton/Miller award from the Safety and Health Division of AICHE, and in 2007 he received the Gary Leach Award from AICHE council for his participation in the Chem-E-Car safety program development.

-Professor Crowl is a Fellow of AICHE, ACS and CCPS.
-He is a CCPS Certified Process Safety Professional (CCPSP)
+Professor Crowl is a Fellow of AICHE, ACS Safety and Health Division and CCPS.
+He is a CCPS Certified Process Safety Professional (CCPSC)